exordis/helm-chart-cicd-subsystem-application/docs/values.md

 !!!
 NOTE
     Kubernetes has 64 characters limit for resource names, so metadata values should be as short as possible to avoid exceeding this limit, though yet not loosing clear identification.

+#### Global Metadata Values

+Following values are defined within global section as they belong to subsystem context.
+If application helm chart is deployed as part of subsystem should be provided with subsystem helm chart and be the same for all `subsystem` applications:

+- `subsystem` - (mandatory) name of the `subsystem` owning the application.
+- `product` - (mandatory) name of product owning the `subsystem`.
+- `environment` - `subsystem` (mandatory) environment application is being deployed to.

+#### Application Specific Metadata Values:

+- `application` - (mandatory) application name
+- `applicationType` - (mandatory) type of the application:
+    -  `service` - microservice
+    -  `web` - web application
+- `instance` - (optional) name of the instance of the application.
+E.g. subsystem may deploy multiple application instances in sharding scenarios.
+If there is only one instance this field is ok to be omitted.

 ### Envs config map